 The narrator of The Second Bakery Attack’s wife is one of the more enigmatic and yet dynamic characters in Murakami’s stories.
 She is decisive in her actions throughout but unclear, often, in her motivations.
 In this she shares much with Murakami’s other female characters.

 Write a one-two page journal entry about the female characters in the anthology collection, using the narrator’s wife from this story (or another character if you prefer) as your case study.
-Consider these questions to help you write your portfolio entry:
+(Here is a great example of Learner Portfolio work using this prompt for you to read, if you like) Consider these questions to help you write your portfolio entry:

 - How does the male character characterise the female character?